Thermodynamics of Quantum Heat Bath: Introduction

 In the present paper we address this issue by constructing an exact model for a quantum heat bath.
 The model is well-suited for the analysis of quantum systems at low temperature.
 The bath consists of a collection of weakly-interacting components (``molecules"), each having finitely-many degrees of freedom.
 We establish that in the limit of a large number of such molecules the specific energy of the bath takes the canonical form

 as a function of $\beta = 1/k_BT$, where $T$ is the bath temperature and $k_B$ is Boltzmann's constant.
 Here we write

 for the expectation value of the Hamiltonian of a representative bath molecule at a point $x \in {\mathit\Gamma}$ in the space of pure states of the molecule, and $\mathbb{P} ( {\rm d} x)$ denotes a measure on ${\mathit\Gamma}$.
-We prove that the specific entropy of the bath is given by
+In our approach, the choice of measure on ${\mathit\Gamma}$ is one of the \textit{inputs} of the model.
+The main result of the paper is to show that the specific entropy of the bath is given by

 in the thermodynamic limit, where